MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/install-dpm.md

 >Applies To: System Center 2016 - Data Protection Manager

-Here's what you need to do to set up DPM:
+Here's what you need to do to set up System Center Data Protection Manager (DPM):

 1. Read the [Setup prerequisites](#setup-prerequisites)